daniellecrobinson/Data-Rescue-PDX/README.md

 Volunteers!
 Welcome and thank you for spending your evening with us.

 ## Background
-## Major players
+### Major players
 - Data.gov - basically an repository of the consistent metadata - "it's just the phone book, not the actual houses."
 - [DataRefuge](https://www.datarefuge.org/)(UPENN) - committed to making citable copies with clearly documented chains of custody, so let's help with that.
-- Internet archive & archive team - basically a hard drive
+- Internet archive & archive team - basically a hard drive, doing wayback machine for all nominated websites BUT it's just a crawl, it will miss a lot of data because the bots are dumb
 - UC system - a bunch of simultaneous projects on storing and archiving data
  - California Digital Library - another harddrive, but with metadata expertise
  - UC Riverside - Azimuth data rescue project
- - UC Davis - Climate-mirror data rescue project
+ - UC Davis - **Climate-mirror** data rescue project
 - Wider Community Involvent
  - You're now part of a multi-city, multi-institutal effort to catalog and archive data